23 Chic Brown Pants Outfits That’ll Make You Ditch Your Black Trousers

 15. Black Ribbed Top and Puffer Coat

-Brown pants work in deep winter, too.
+Brown pants are suitable even for deep winter.
 Wear them with a black ribbed top and a big black puffer coat.
-Wide-leg pants look great with puffers because they balance out the volume so you don’t look like a marshmallow.
+If you’re wearing puffers, you can’t go wrong with wide-leg pants, as they will help to distribute the bulk and prevent you from appearing like a marshmallow.

 16. Brown Oversized Cardigan and Loafers